JCardoen/laravel-installer/README.md

 This changes the files .ENV for both Laravel as well as Laradock

 ## Contributing to this project
 Contributing to this project is encouraged!
-Edit it to your own liking or request futures for the script.
+Edit it to your own liking or request features for the script.